Hypercortisolism; Cortisol excess; Glucocorticoid excess - Cushing syndrome

-With Cushing syndrome due to an adrenal tumor or other tumors:
+With Cushing syndrome due to a pituitary tumor, adrenal tumor, or other tumors:

 Removing the tumor may lead to full recovery, but there is a chance that the condition will return.

-Survival for people with ectopic tumors depends on the tumor type.
-Untreated, Cushing syndrome can be life threatening.
+Survival for people with Cushing syndrome caused by tumors depends on the tumor type.

 Call your provider if you have symptoms of Cushing syndrome.

 If you take a corticosteroid, know the signs and symptoms of Cushing syndrome.
 Getting treated early can help prevent any long-term effects of Cushing syndrome.
 If you use inhaled steroids, you can decrease your exposure to the steroids by using a spacer and by rinsing your mouth after breathing in the steroids.